ripsawridge/site/site/contents/_cma/2020/strahlkogel.md

 {% image images/IMG_3575.jpg %}
 A look back to the *Grastalsee*.

+{% image images/140-michael-am-unteren-gratteil.jpg %}
+Michael on the ridge.

 {% image images/IMG_3578.jpg %}
 We picked the right thing to do for a Sunday!